Estimated Reading Time: 7 minutes

-Hello, and welcome to part two of my guide to using football quotes to inform your betting.
+Hello, and welcome to part two of my guide to using soccer team quotes, soccer manager quotes and more to inform and improve your betting.
 Before we get started, I'd highly encourage you to check out part one here

 If you don't want to do that for some reason, here's a quick summary!

 With some betting plans – like matched betting – the particulars of the bets you choose aren't too important.
 Most of the time, however, they are.
 Usually, you're relying on your own powers of prediction to pick winning bets.

 Doing so is naturally tricky.
 There's a reason bookies usually win out in the long term, after all.
 But, the more information you use to inform your predictions, the better chance they have of coming in.

 That's why – in addition to reading the more analytical work of betting tipsters – I think it's extremely important to listen to people who have been directly involved in the game too.
 In part one, we looked at selected quotes from managers.
 This time, we're going to be using quotes from some of the premier players and pundits of recent generations.

 This is extremely similar to another rather famous player's quote, "You play football with your head, and your legs are there to help you."
 I already featured some of Cruyff's words in part one, though, so I'll give the credit here to another eminently quotable player!

 The power of the mind over the body is a common theme in famous football quotes.
 It's also something that's extremely hard to quantify simply by using stats.

 Mental fortitude can take teams a long way in football.
 Really, it's the great equalizer.
 It allows teams which are less talented on paper to still come out with a win.